 The spiritual path is a rocky road, full of potholes and pitfalls, and not meant to be traveled alone.
 Yet many people do not have reliable teachers or necessarily want one.
 For others, their spiritual identity is more eclectic and they don’t necessarily have a spiritual “home”, yet still want and need support.
 In Buddhism, kalyana mitta refers to the “spiritual friend” whose function is not that of a spiritual teacher, but as an ally and friend who supports, serves as a sounding board, holds the intensity that the spiritual path often brings, and is a heart friend.
 I have spent over twenty years immersed in the worlds great spiritual traditions, with a deep focus on Hinduism/yoga, Buddhism, Sufism and Judaism, and with a great respect for the many ways individuals incorporate newer and older spiritual traditions into their lives.
 I have consulted in numerous spiritual scandals, supported teachers in various stages of their development and challenges in their roles, and helped countless students to discover and have the courage to make their own spiritual choices.
 [Read more…]

 The Yoga & Psyche Project addresses a comprehensive integration of Western psychology and ancient yoga practice featuring living research from the world’s cutting-edge trauma researchers and neuroscientists, renowned modern yogis, and leading psychologists.
-The scope of the project to date, under the guidance of Dr. Caplan, includes: the forthcoming book, Yoga & Psyche (Sounds True, 2018, in press), published academic research (The Journal of Transpersonal Psychology, 2013), the creation of The Yoga & Psyche Method™, the first international Yoga & Psyche Conference in San Francisco in 2014, an academic volume on the subject (Cambridge Scholar’s Press, Spring, 2016); a series of trainings on the subject offered in the San Francisco Bay area, through online global education, and retreat centers throughout the world.
+The scope of the project to date, under the guidance of Dr. Caplan, includes: the forthcoming book, Yoga & Psyche (Sounds True, 2018, in press), published academic research (The Journal of Transpersonal Psychology, 2013), the creation of The Yoga & Psyche Method™, the first international Yoga & Psyche Conference in San Francisco in 2014, an academic volume on the subject (Cambridge Scholar’s Press, Spring, 2016); and a series of trainings on the subject offered in the San Francisco Bay area, through online global education, and in retreat centers throughout the world.